-Every marketing department will have a variety of experts, giving you various avenues of opportunity for your career.
-You’ll find management job titles below, but just remember there are also many jobs within a marketing department titled as associate or specialist under each of these headings.
+Every marketing department will have a variety of expert specialists, giving you various avenues of opportunity for your career.
+You’ll find management job titles below, but just remember, there are also many associate or specialist job titles within a marketing department under each of these headings.

 - Marketing managers are responsible for the overall planning and execution of the marketing program.
-The person who holds this job must be well-versed in all phases of marketing.
+These can either be generalists with a broad base of marketing knowledge or specialists within niche marketing disciplines.

 - Advertising managers oversee the development and strategy related to advertising.
-This role is often responsible for hiring an advertising agency or managing an in-house creative staff.
+This role is often responsible for guiding an external advertising agency’s work or managing an in-house creative staff.

 - Brand managers help develop and protect brand assets such as company logos, slogans, taglines, organizational voices, style guides and more.

-- Public relations managers create and maintain positive public perceptions for an organization.
+- Public relations managers work to build and maintain positive public perceptions of an organization.
 They often forge relationships with members of the media to tell the organization’s story.

 - Sales managers work with the sales team to develop strategies and set goals for selling the company’s products or services.

-Advertising is exclusively from the promotional phase of marketing, but it’s not alone within a promotional strategy.
+Advertising is exclusively from the promotional phase of marketing, but it’s only part of a promotional strategy.
 Advertising is often referred to as paid media because the client totally controls the message and placement of the ads.
-This is different than public relations (often referred to as earned media) in which you hope to get favorable publicity through gatekeepers such as editors, news directors, bloggers or social media specialists.
+This is different than public relations (often referred to as earned media), in which you hope to get favorable publicity through gatekeepers such as editors, news directors, bloggers or social media specialists.

 Common advertising job titles